 If you are comparing different mortgages remember to factor in any arrangement fees and other costs, if the mortgage with the lowest APR has high set up fees it could actually cost you more than some other plans available.

 With buy to let mortgages you may have a choice between an interest only or repayment mortgage:

-- Capital Repayment – With a repayment plan your monthly payment will cover more than just the interest that accumulates on your mortgage, which means by the end of its term you will have completely repaid the sum you borrowed.
-Some plans may allow you to make overpayments when you can afford to so, allowing you to pay off your mortgage even quicker.
+Capital Repayment – With a repayment plan your monthly payment will cover more than just the interest that accumulates on your mortgage, which means by the end of its term you will have completely repaid the sum you borrowed.
+Some plans may allow you to make overpayments when you can afford to, allowing you to pay off your mortgage even quicker.

 Before you take out a buy to let mortgage you should also decide what kind of interest accumulation you would prefer:

 To find out if a buy to let mortgage is a suitable best deal for you, see the table and phone us for quotes, or compare Nationwide with different buy to let mortgage suppliers.

 To compare buy to let deals with different leading mortgage rates and get the most effective deals for you, speak to our mortgage team.

 We offer a free, whole of market, independent mortgage comparison service to help you find the best deal for you.

 Speak to our specialist team on 0117 403 4474 to help you find the right mortgage option for you or request a callback.